Madurai Mani Iyer: Awards

 Iyer's prodigious talents were recognized early in his age as he received various honours from dignitaries of that time.
 In 1927, a music conference took place at the Congress session in Avadi.
 In that was arranged a programme on the 72 melaragamalika of Maha Vaidyanatha Iyer.
 Mani's father expounded on the theoretical aspect of the composition while Mani sang.
 Father and son walked away with the awards.
 The Ganakaladharar in 1944, Sangeetha Kalanidhi in 1959, President's award in 1960, Isai Perarignar in 1962 and many more came his way.
 He is also known for his English note.

 An autodidact

-Madurai Mani Iyer was indeed passionate about music but he had other interests too and one of them was the English language.
+Madurai Mani Iyer was passionate about music but he had other interests too and one of them was the English language.
 Though a school drop out, Mani Iyer mastered this language and an anecdote goes that he would trudge from his house in Mylapore all the way to the Connemara Library to pick up books in English.
 He loved Bernard Shaw and was a fan of Charlie Chaplin.
 A compulsive listener of both the English and the Tamil news, Mani Iyer was a keen observer of politics too.